 “Do you have another one?”
 The sudden question almost made me jump.
-I was so lost in myself that I didn’t even see the soldiers walking up right behind me.
+Sitting there, I was so lost in myself that I didn’t even see the soldiers walking up right behind me.

 “I am sorry?”
 I asked.